View of Black Sea Turkey from a balcony.

 Are you headed to the Black Sea Turkey?
 You’ll definitely want to read this then!

-I think, however, one of the most under-visited areas is the Black Sea, Turkey, or as know by the locals as Karadeniz (kara = black and deniz = sea).
+I think, however, one of the most under-visited areas is the Black Sea, Turkey, or as known by the locals as Karadeniz (kara = black and deniz = sea).

-Their accents are thick, their food is delicious and they are such a beautiful people.
+Their accents are thick, their food is delicious and they are such beautiful people.

 We stopped in places that we couldn’t have if we didn’t have a car.
 We got to truly explore.